-Operational Note Description Scansets on the master do not work properly for the first operation of the scanset after entering RUN mode.
-They do work properly for subsequent scans.
-After downloading a new hardware configuration and logic, a power cycle may be required to FANUC I/O Master and resume FANUC I/O operation.
-Slave operation Use PLCs of similar performance in FANUC I/O networks.
-If a master or slave is located in an RX3i system, the other PLCs should be RX3is or Series 90-30 CPU374s.
-Repeated power up/down cycles of an expansion rack containing FANUC I/O slaves may result in failure of the slaves' operation, with the RDY LED off.
-Lost count at power-up The serial IO Processor (IC693APU305) will lose the first count after every power-up or every for Serial IO Processor time the module receives a config In previous releases, the CPU allowed the configuration of COMMREQ Status Words in bit memory types on a non-byte-aligned boundary.
-Even though the given reference was not byte- aligned, the firmware would adjust the next-lowest byte boundary before updating status bits, COMMREQ Status overwriting the bits between the alignment boundary and the specified location.
-To ensure that Words Declared in Bit the application operates as expected, release 3.50 requires the configuration of COMMREQ Memory Types Must Be Status Words in bit memory types to be byte-aligned.
-For example, if the user-specified status Byte-Aligned bit location of %I3, the CPU aligns the status bit location at %I1.
-Release 3.50 firmware requires the user to specify the appropriate aligned address (%11) to ensure that the utilized location is appropriate for their application.
+Operational Note Description Lost count at power- up for Serial IO Processor The serial IO Processor (IC693APU305) will lose the first count after every power-up or every time the module receives a config COMMREQ Status Words Declared in Bit Memory Types Must Be Byte-Aligned In previous releases, the CPU allowed the configuration of COMMREQ Status Words in bit memory types on a non-byte-aligned boundary.
+Even though the given reference was not byte-aligned, the firmware would adjust the next-lowest byte boundary before updating status bits, overwriting the bits between the alignment boundary and the specified location.
+To ensure that the application operates as expected, release 3.50 requires the configuration of COMMREQ Status Words in bit memory types to be byte-aligned.
+For example, if the user-specified status bit location of %I3, the CPU aligns the status bit location at %I1.
+Release 3.50 firmware requires the user to specify the appropriate aligned address (%I1) to ensure that the utilized location is appropriate for their application.
 Note that the actual reference location utilized is not changed, but now is explicitly stated for the user.
-The PACSystems CPU receives requests to change between stop and run modes from many different sources.
+STOP and RUN Mode Transition Priority The PACSystems CPU receives requests to change between stop and run modes from many different sources.
 These include (but are not limited to) PAC Machine Edition, HMIs, the user application, and the RUN/STOP switch.
 Since there are many potential sources for a mode change request, it is possible to receive a new mode change request while another is already in progress.
 When this scenario occurs, the CPU evaluates the priority of the new mode change request with the mode change that is in progress.
 If the new mode change request has an equal or higher priority than the one already in progress, the CPU transitions to the new mode instead of the one in progress.
-If, however, the new mode change request has a lower priority than the STOP and RUN Mode one in progress, the new mode request is discarded and the CPU completes the mode change Transition Priority that is in progress.
+If, however, the new mode change request has a lower priority than the one in progress, the new mode request is discarded and the CPU completes the mode change that is in progress.
 The sweep mode priorities are (listed from highest to lowest priority) STOP HALT, STOP FAULT, STOP, and RUN.
 (NOTE: The IO ENABLED/DISABLED state is not part of the mode priority evaluation.)
 For example, a CPU is in RUN IO ENABLED mode, and a Service request 13 function block is executed to place the CPU into STOP IO DISABLED mode.
 Before the transition to STOP IO DISABLED is completed, the RUN/STOP switch is changed from RUN IO ENABLED to RUN IO DISABLED.
-In this case, the CPU ignores the new request from the RUN/STOP switch to go to RUN IO DISABLED mode because it is already processing a request to go to STOP IO DISABLED mode and STOP mode has a higher priority than RUN mode.
-Suspend IO Function Block does not In a 9070 the SUSPEND_IO function block suspends EGD in addition to IO Scan.
-In Suspend EGD PACSystems controllers the SUSPEND IO only suspends IO Scan.
-Uploaded Controller Supplemental Files lose Controller Supplemental Files uploaded from the CPU are time-stamped as 8/1/1980 at 12:08 date and time AM regardless of PC or PLC time.
-OPC UA Sessions, PACSystems OPC UA servers support up to five concurrent sessions with up to ten concurrent Subscriptions, & variable subscriptions and up to 12,500 variables.
-The subscription limit is shared across all Variables available sessions.
+In this case, the CPU ignores the new request from the RUN/STOP switch to go to RUN IO DISABLED mode and STOP mode has a higher priority than RUN mode.
+Suspend IO Function Block does not Suspend EGD In a 9070 the SUSPEND_IO function block suspends EGD in addition to IO Scan.
+In PACSystems controllers the SUSPEND IO only suspends IO Scan.
+Uploaded Controller Supplemental Files lose date and time Controller Supplemental Files uploaded from the CPU are time-stamped as 8/1/1980 at 12:08 AM regardless of PC or PLC time.
+OPC UA Sessions, Subscriptions, & Variables PACSystems OPC UA servers support up to five concurrent sessions with up to ten concurrent variable subscriptions and up to 12,500 variables.
+The subscription limit is shared across all available sessions.